-So much organization in this next cross body!
-The Tote with Many Pockets will provide a place for everything.
+So much organization in this next cross-body tote!
+The Tote with Many Pockets cross-body bag pattern will provide a place for everything.

 The 1 Yard Magic Messenger Bag from Lecien Fabrics is so easy to sew.
 Easy enough for a complete beginner, it’s the easist cross-body bag pattern ever.

 Quilt lovers will appreciate the Quilt As You Go (QAYG) Tote with Pom Poms.
 I suppose the pom poms are optional, but they’re so darn cute.